 Access to the lensed unit is by undoing the top and bottom oil pump bolts and removing the oil pump complete (the front and back bolts hold the cover onto the oil pump and need not be touched).
-To reset the timing, slacken the lock screw in the clampnut and then slacken the clampnut itself; the advance/retard mechanism can then be rotated on the shaft.
+To reset the timing, slacken the clampout; the advance/retard mechanism can then be rotated on the shaft.

-The standard ignition setting is obtained by setting the right piston .3" before top dead centre, measured with a depth gauge through the plug hole; then rotating the chopper at full advance with the ignition switched on until a spark occurs at the spark plug (which can be rested on the cylinder head); then tighten the clampaut and the locking screw.
+The standard ignition setting is obtained by setting the right piston .3" before top dead centre, measured with a depth gauge through the plug hole; then rotating the chopper at full advance with the ignition switched on until a spark occurs at the spark plug (which can be rested on the cylinder head); then tighten the clampnut.
 A special tool is available to assist in setting the piston correctly.
+Note that the photo-electric cell must not be in bright sunlight when checking the timing - it cannot tell the difference between sunlight and its own light beam!